mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 is first opened.
 This makes the execution of the first query faster when all available connections are already created.
 When `lazy_connect` is enabled, this initial connection creation is skipped.
-If the client executes only read queries, no connection to the master is made.
-If only write queries are made, only the master connection is used.
+If the client executes only read queries, no connection to the primary is made.
+If only write queries are made, only the primary connection is used.

 ### `reuse_prepared_statements`